alexdriedger/ChallengeTheSpire/README.md

 # Challenge The Spire

-Boss Rush, Elite Rush, & more!!
+Boss Rush, Elite Rush, & More!!
 Challenge The Spire adds a variety of challenge modes to Slay The Spire.

 Challenges can be started from a Custom Run.